TodePond/GulfOfMexico/README.md

 ## Naming

-Both variables and constants can be named with any Unicode character or string.
+Both variables and constants can be named with any Unicode character or string, but they can't end with `n't` or `n` because that would conflict with the highly intuitive 'not' operator.

 ```java
 const const letter = 'A'!